When Luxury Meets Adventure: The Most Unforgettable Santa Barbara Experience

 This was the question I’d asked myself as I prepared for my trip to Santa Barbara with my Kia family earlier this summer.
 Truth be told, I’m pretty blessed to do a lot of really cool things through blogging and I don’t take any single experience for granted.
-This trip, however, was bound to be a little different.
+This trip, however, was bound to be a little different and a truly unforgettable experience.
 There were actually a lot of firsts on the agenda – some that excited me and some that scared me to death!
 I was determined to make this one yet another unforgettable chapter in my story and I succeeded.

 It was my first time visiting Santa Barbara and for this trip, we were given the opportunity to ride in and around town in the brand new Kia Cadenza and Kia Optima SX-L. I’ve talked about the Kia Optima several times before and as Kia’s flagship vehicle, it just keeps getting better and better.
 I mean, we actually OWN an Optima and it still never ceases to impress me from performance to safety to personal style and comfort.

 The Kia Cadenza is Kia’s luxury class vehicle.
 In other words, the ride you get heads turning when you step out of it and stares in the valet line.
 It was my first time driving the Cadenza and I was a little taken aback once I realized all of the luxuries I’d been missing out on!